ambv/retype/README.md

 * while formatting of the original source will be preserved, formatting of the applied annotations might differ from the formatting in .pyi files
+* the source where type annotations get re-applied cannot use the legacy `print` statement; that wouldn't work at runtime.

 ## Tests